Vinen88/todo-list-django-react/README.md

 - dont write your own auth from scratch use a library maybe try [Auth0 for react](https://auth0.com/blog/complete-guide-to-react-user-authentication/) next time. or in the future.
 Could also use [react auth kit](https://www.npmjs.com/package/react-auth-kit) first time mulligan I guess?
 - ask more questions! how should I gamify this, right now every task is worth 10 points.
 - made some guesses on gamification as well.
 Ask sooner not later.
+- dont let the backend suffer because you cant figure out front end... it should be better than it is.

 ## known issues